luiztools/web3-examples/crud-solidity/README.md

-# hello-solidity
+# crud-solidity
-A Hello world example in Solidity.
+A CRUD example in Solidity with Truffle.

 ## Pre-requisites